trapexit/mergerfs/mkdocs/docs/project_comparisons.md

   across many independent, already-formatted filesystems.

-## UnRAID
+## Unraid

 * [https://unraid.net](https://unraid.net)

-UnRAID is a full OS platform that offers pooled storage with integrated real-time parity.
+Unraid is a full OS platform that offers pooled storage with integrated real-time parity.
 Compared with mergerfs, its main advantage is that it bundles pooling and parity in one product, while mergerfs is a standalone Linux pooling filesystem without built-in redundancy.
 For